lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > the same number of allocations), presumably the proof would not be
 > significantly complicated by freezing and/or generalized updates.

-That's right -- we don't bring up consistent termination again because there is nothing new to say.
+That's correct -- we don't bring up consistent termination again, because there is nothing new to say in the lambdaLVish setting.

 > - p.40-41.
 The formal parts of sections 3.3.1-3.3.4 seem to exact
 > copies of the corresponding definitions and lemmas from the LVar